statamic/docs/content/collections/docs/quick-start.md

 Note that the entry is using the `home` template (you can see it there in the `template` field).
 Let's edit it and reveal your new and incredible content to the browser.

 In your code editor, open the file `resources/views/home.antlers.html`.
 This is the home template.
-The name of a template is the filename _up until the file extension_.
+The "name" of a template is the filename _up until the file extension_.
 Any view ending in `.antlers.html` will be parsed with Statamic's [Antlers](/antlers) template parser.

 > If a view file ends with `.blade.php` it will use Laravel's [Blade language](/template-engines).
 This same pattern applies for other template engines that could be installed in the future.